 WHY KNOT? is a machine that continuously ties and unties a necktie.

-Computer control was provided by Randall Pursley.
 WHY KNOT? received world-wide press coverage in videos made by Reuters (distributed to 80 countries), Globo TV (Latin America), and the Voice of America as well as articles in The Washington Post and Philadelphia Inquirer.

 Cram Guy